 (4) Click OK to save your change and close the Options/Preferences dialog.

 I have a solution.
 Thanks to all of your feedback I did the following: 1.
 Uninstalled Adobe Reader (apparently not necessary) 2.
 Uninstalled Firefox (preserved personal settings - bad choice) 3.
 Downloaded Firefox from http://www.mozilla.org/en-US/firefox/new/ 4.
 Accessed PDF - still failing 5.
 Changed Applications Actions options - no change 6.
 Uninstalled Firefox (removing personal settings - good choice) 7.
 Reinstalled Firefox (imported bookmarks, etc. from Chrome) 8.
 Accessed PDF - now works (note Adobe Reader not yet reinstalled, using Preview in Firefox) 9.
 Tested Applications Actions options - now working 10.
 Reinstalled Adobe Reader 11.
 Tested Applications Actions option to use Adobe Reader - works 12.
 Reset Applications Actions option to use Preview in Firefox) - works

 Modified by mjkessler5

 Hi mjkessler5, that sounds like an ordeal.
-Next time (hopefully there won't be a next time), instead of doing an uninstall/reinstall and removing all settings, try using the Reset feature first: Reset Firefox – easily fix most problems.
+Next time (hopefully there won't be a next time), instead of doing an uninstall/reinstall and removing all settings, try using the Reset feature first: Refresh Firefox - reset add-ons and settings.
 This preserves many settings that usually aren't implicated in functional problems (for example, bookmarks) while giving you a fresh start on other settings.